Data protection policy - The RSA - RSA

 9.5.
 DATA CONTROLLER is the person or entity which, alone or jointly with others, determines the purposes and means of processing personal data.
 The RSA is a data controller.

 9.6.
-DATA PROCESSOR is a person or entity that processes personal data on behalf of a controller.
+DATA PROCESSOR is a person or entity that processes personal/special and sensitive data on behalf of a controller.
 Whenever a third party is used to process personal data for the RSA, staff must ensure that the appropriate legal/contractual arrangements are in place, and the RSA must be assured that the processor can demonstrate compliance with data protection legislation requirements.
 Arrangements with processors should be approved by the Data Protection Officer.

 9.7.
 ALL STAFF refers to employees, self-employed contractors, and agency temps.